 Thanks be to God that the Lord is always having mercy on us poor sinners.
 He never said that the Scriptures would answer all questions, but He answers many and it is only because we choose not to study the Word of Life that we are deprived of so much that would otherwise help us more than we know.
-Recently in one of our Bible Studies, we reviewed several of the Scriptural reasons that the Lord allows suffering in the life of His people.
-Two reasons are universal, true for both believers and unbelievers alike: (1) The fact that sin entered the world, so that now we endure the ramifications of this entry (e.g. bystanders who suffer the results of war or violent crime); (2) The fact that we suffer the consequences of our own active and actual sins (e.g. when we get a speeding ticket, or hurt our bodies due to choosing a poor diet, etc.).
+The Holy Scriptures reveal much regarding the reasons we suffer.
+Two reasons are universal, true for both believers and unbelievers alike: (1) The fact that sin entered the world, so that now we endure the ramifications of this entry (e.g. bystanders who suffer the results of war or violent crime); (2) The fact that we suffer the consequences of our own active and actual sins (e.g. when we get a speeding ticket, or hurt our bodies due to our vanity).

 The other reasons, however, are reasons for believers specifically, which is to say that there are many more reasons why believers are permitted to suffer.
 Aren't you glad that you're a Christian?

-(2) Here are some:
+Here are some:

 - 1. 2 Cor.
 1:4: so that can help others who go through the same. - 2.
 Hebrews 12: so that we may be disciplined and strengthened. - 3.
 2 Cor.
 12: so that we learn to lean on God and His grace. - 4.
 1st Peter 1:7: so that our faith is refined. - 5.
 1st Peter 4:12f: so that we know true joy at the end. - 6.
 Galatians 6:2: as a result of bearing each other's burdens. - 7.
 Philippians 1:29: when we are persecuted for being devoted. - 8.
 Philippians 3:10: as we become more like Christ. - 9.
-Acts 5:40-41: when we suffer for being witnesses of Christ. - 10.
-2nd Timothy 3:12: as a result of trying to live the right way.
+Acts 5:40-41: when we suffer for being witnesses of Christ. - 10.2nd Timothy 3:12: as a result of trying to live the right way.